rephyr/save-timelapse/README.md

 > reverting to the water underneath.
 Fixing this properly needs a two-layer
 > tile model; tracked for a future release.

+> **Known issue:** with terrain capture on, every emitted frame re-includes
+> the *entire* terrain tile set captured in the baseline, not just what
+> changed.
+On a live capture that runs for a while, this can make every
+> frame file huge (hundreds of MB each) and cause the viewer to run out of
+> memory loading them in parallel.
+Same root cause as the landfill
+> limitation above (no separate layer for static terrain vs. placed floor);
+> until it's fixed, keep terrain capture off for long-running live captures.

 ---

 ## Viewer